-SQL is a language which is used to communicate with the database and this language supports operations like insertion, updation, retrieval and deletion.
+Ans: SQL is a language that is used to communicate with the database and this language supports operations like insertion, update, retrieval, and deletion.

-A non clustered index is a special type of index in which the logical order of the index does not match the physical stored order of the rows on disk.
-The leaf node of a non clustered index does not consist of the data pages.
+A non-clustered index is a special type of index in which the logical order of the index does not match the physical stored order of the rows on the disk.
+The leaf node of a non-clustered index does not consist of the data pages.
 Instead, the leaf nodes contain index rows.

-Although they do not directly replace any specific command, in many respects the TRY and CATCH has been used over the RAISERROR command.
+Although they do not directly replace any specific command, in many respects the TRY and CATCH have been used over the RAISERROR command.

 The TRY block is for the business logic and the CATCH logic is for capturing the error.